newsnowlabs/runcvm/README.md

 - Uses a lightweight 'wrapper-runtime' technology that piggybacks the standard container runtime `runc`, making its code footprint and external dependencies extremely small, and its internals extremely simple and easy to tailor for specific purposes.
 - Is written almost entirely in shell script, for simplicity, portability and ease of development.
 - Is compatible with `docker run` (with experimental support for `podman run`).
-- Has no external dependencies (except for Docker/Podman).

 RunCVM makes some trade-offs in return for this simplicity.
 See the full list of [features and limitations](#features-and-limitations).

-RunCVM was born out of difficulties experienced getting the Docker and Podman CLIs to launch Kata Containers, and a belief that launching containerised workloads in VMs needn't be so complicated.
+RunCVM was born out of difficulties experienced using the Docker and Podman CLIs to launch Kata Containers, and a belief that launching containerised workloads in VMs needn't be so complicated (see the ongoing effort to [re-add OCI CLI commands for docker/podman](https://github.com/kata-containers/kata-containers/issues/722) to Kata v2 to support Docker & Podman).

 > **Support launching images:** If you encounter any Docker image that launches in a standard container runtime that does not launch in RunCVM, or launches but with unexpected behaviour, please [raise an issue](https://github.com/newsnowlabs/runcvm/issues) titled _Launch failure for image `<image>`_ or _Unexpected behaviour for image `<image>`_.